It's win or go home time as playoffs begin

 “They have the leading rusher in the state in Class 5 A in Jones, and he’s also the second leading passer in Class 5 A,” Hines added.
 “He’s an incredible dual-threat quarterback.
 They have the second leading receiver in Class 5 A in Dalton Carter (70 catches, 1,143 yards, nine touchdowns), so they can put the ball in the end zone very quickly.
 We must do a good job on Jones, and try to take either the passing game or his running ability away.
 It’s going to be a tough task.”

-One thing Pulaski County has going for it in this matchup is the simple fact that game is at PC Field -- a venue that has been very kind to Hines and crew in the post season.
+One thing Pulaski County has going for it in this matchup is the simple fact that Friday night’s contest is at PC Field — a venue that has been very kind to Hines and crew in the post season throughout the years.

 Going back the last 10 years all the way to the 2012 season, the Maroons are 17-5 in the playoffs on their home field.